 Barbecue and Dance Party

-Curtis is back again this year and will be serving up something delicious for Saturday evening barbecue.
+We’ll be serving up something delicious for Saturday evening barbecue.
 Bring your bibs, boys.

 After the barbecue, DJ Buck and Techmaster JJ will be pumpin’ out the tunes, for our Saturday nite Bear Dance Party!

 How Do I Get There?

 VERY IMPORTANT!
 GPS DEVICES ARE UNPREDICTABLE IN THIS AREA OF SOUTHERN VERMONT.
 SO PLEASE FOLLOW THE DIRECTIONS BELOW.
 IF YOU HAVE ANY QUESTIONS, EMAIL DAVE.

 From New York City, Hartford, CT, and All Points South

 Take various routes that lead to New England; you are trying to get to I-91N in Connecticut; (I-95, Merritt Parkway and I-84 all bring you to 91N in Hartford.)
 Go north of Hartford on I-91; into Massachusetts to exit 28B (last exit in Mass.) continue with exit 28B directions below.